 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing and Low Level Concerns policies, available in the staff room and from the SLT/main office, enable staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing policy, available on the school website, in the staff room or from the main office, enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+Where the conduct of a member of staff in or out of school causes a sense of unease rather than a specific concern, staff can report to the Headteacher using the 'low level concerns' policy, also available from the DSL or in the office or staff room.

-All concerns of poor practice or possible child abuse by colleagues should be reported to the head teacher immediately.
-Complaints about the head teacher should be reported directly to the Chair of Governors.
+All concerns of poor practice or possible child abuse by colleagues should be reported to the head teacher.
+Complaints about the head teacher/principal should be reported to the chair of governors.

-Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions.
+Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions